Mr. Bennett and Mrs. Brown

 Mr. Bennett and Mrs. Brown is an essay by Virginia Woolf published in 1924 which explores modernity.
+It includes the famous observation by Woolf that "on or about December 1910 human character changed."

 History

 The writer Arnold Bennett had written a review of Woolf's Jacob's Room (1922) in Cassell's Weekly in March 1923, which provoked Woolf to rebut it.
 She recorded in her diary in June that Bennett accused her of writing about characters that couldn't survive.
 Her response was published in the United States in Nation and Athenaeum in December as Mr. Bennett and Mrs. Brown.
 The response encouraged her to develop her ideas of cultural relativism further.
 The following year she presented these ideas as a paper read to the Heretics Society at Cambridge University on 18 May 1924.
 T.S.
-Eliot, then editor of The Criterion asked her for an article, and she submitted her talk, which was published in July under the title Character in Fiction and then by the Hogarth Press on 30 October 1924 under its original title as No. 1 of the Hogarth Essays (1924–1926).
+Eliot, then editor of The Criterion, asked her for an article, and she submitted her talk, which was published in July under the title Character in Fiction and then by the Hogarth Press on 30 October 1924 under its original title as No. 1 of the Hogarth Essays (1924–1926).
 The cover was illustrated by Vanessa Bell.